 The Old English Bulldog was a loved breed and it was a symbol of strength and fearless courage.
 So much that several British emigrants brought these dogs with them when crossing the Atlantic to settle in New York.

-Timing was great because mid-17th century, the Big Apple was facing challenges with numerous wild bulls present in the city.
-At the time, Governor Richard Nicolls rounded up the best bulldogs available and started breeding and training them to catch those wild bulls by the nose, and hold them until they could be neutralized by the handler.
+The timing was great because the mid-17th century, the Big Apple was facing challenges with numerous wild bulls present in the city.
+At the time, Governor Richard Nicolls rounded up the best bulldogs available and started breeding and training them to catch those wild bulls by the nose and hold them until they could be neutralized by the handler.

 Obviously, the Bulldogs succeeded at that, too.